 The PDF is free, and we also offer a free discussion guide.
-The print version of the book is available from our ministry for an extremely low cost ($1.00 per single copy; 90 cents per copy on orders of 72 or more; 80 cents per copy on orders of 1,000 or more, plus shipping).
+The print version of the book is available from our ministry for a low cost.
 A single pro-life donor could purchase enough copies for their entire church.

 Some might wonder how Pro-Choice or Pro-Life? is different than my books Why Pro-Life? and Pro-Life Answers to Pro-Choice Arguments.
 Size is the first and most obvious difference.
 Pro-Life Answers to Pro-Choice Arguments is over 143,000 words, and Why Pro-Life? is over 52,000 words, while Pro-Choice or Pro-Life? comes in at 32,000 words.